rafastern/Dryland_PV_vs_afforestation/Readme.md

 ## License

-This software is distributed under the GNU GPL version 3
+This software and data is distributed under the GNU GPL version 3